Do you want to join in the fun of getting active in a low pressure, all-female setting?

 Touch Football Victoria

-Touch Football Victoria is introducing an introductory program that aims to get less active women aged 25+ years (without children) active though a range of Touch Football based skills and activities.
+Touch Football Victoria is introducing an introductory program that aims to get less active women aged 25+ years active though a range of Touch Football based skills and activities.
 Participants will participate in a multi week fun, social touch football program to improve their health and wellbeing.

 Ultimate Victoria’s new program encourages less active women and girls aged 12-17 to learn and play Ultimate Frisbee.
 Participants will be provided with fundamental frisbee skills in a fun, social and inclusive environment.
 They will also learn about spirit of the game and will develop valuable lifelong skills such as leadership, respect and conflict resolution.